-There are some extra items you need, whether they will help you to keep your gadgets juiced up or help you to better clean your trade show booth.
+There are some extra items you need included in your tradeshow materials, to help you to keep your gadgets juiced up or help you to better clean your trade show booth.

 - Extra chargers and power banks.
 You’ll have devices with you, like your smartphone and laptop, with which you can show people your website or stay in touch with your business colleagues while you’re at the trade show.
 Don’t rely on how trade-show organizers might provide electrical outlets, as sometimes there are simply not enough of them.
 Bring extra power banks.

 - Tablet.
 This device can be highly convenient for people to instantly learn about your company, products, and sign up to your email list.
 It’s much more convenient and can work well to gain more leads.

 - Zip ties.
 These are strong and come in handy for a variety of tasks.
 For example, they can be used to keep your booth neat by organizing your device cables and wires.

 - Vacuum cleaner.
 You never know when someone will spill crumbs on your carpet.
 A dirty booth can bring down the entire image that you’re trying to produce.
 Make sure that you have a small vacuum cleaner so that you can quickly clean up to keep your booth looking clean and hygienic.

 - Stain-removal products.
 If there are spills and stains that have occurred in your booth, you want to ensure you can quickly and effectively remove them.
 So, make sure you bring easy-to-use stain-removal products to get the job done.